maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ![[Pasted image 20240131190102.png]]

-- This action can be stopped using the `stopPropagation()` method on the event object.
+- bubbling can be stopped using the `stopPropagation()` method on the event object.
 It's useful when you aim to prevent event handlers from the ancestor elements triggered.

 *Event capturing can't happen until the third argument of `addEventListener` is set to the `Boolean` value of true as shown below (default value is false).*

-- Whenever the third argument of `addEventListener` is set to `true`, event handlers are automatically triggered in the capturing phase.
-With this, the event handler attached to an ancestor element will be executed first when an event occurs on a nested element within the `DOM` hierarchy.
-This is unlike the default, where event handlers are triggered during the bubbling phase.
+- The default value is false, which will use the bubbling propagation, when the value is set to true, the event uses the capturing propagation.

 By default, **all event handlers are registered in the bubbling phase** (from the target element to all its ancestor elements).
 This default configuration can be modified by adding the `event.stopPropagation` method to the target element.